jindrichmynarz/dissertation/parts/offline_evaluation.md

 We used Wilcoxon signed-rank test [@Rey2014] to evaluate the statistical significance of differences between the distributions of ranks produced by the evaluated matchmakers.
 We chose it because we compare ranks for the whole dataset and this test is suited for paired samples from the same population.
 Moreover, it does not require the compared samples to follow normal distribution, which is the case of the distributions of ranks.
+All reported evaluation results are rounded to two decimal places.

 ### Results for SPARQL-based matchmakers